Tuesday, September 09, 2008

 At about six-tenths of a mile, the trail splits off and heads along the high canyon for four miles to choice camping spots at Humbug Creek, which is situated about two miles and 1500 ft. below Malakoff-Diggins State Park.

+We'll save that for another day, for we're single-mindedly focused on the refreshing scene awaiting us on this hot day at the river.
 This is an easy hike, folks – you can carry in a cooler, if you want! – or load your pack up with all manner of frivolous indispensables.

 And in a matter of forty minutes, you're on the river, spirits are high, and you seek out your paradise spot somewhere along the water's edge, hidden amid stands of sedge and willow, facing lovely (some would say prosaic) pools and small series of rapids and shallow stretches of water cobbled over with submerged glistening stones, clear as a polished mirror on radiant sun struck morns.